oracle-livelabs/oci/peoplesoft-oda/2configure-psft/configure-psft.md

 ## Introduction

-In this lab, you will configure PeopleSoft for integration with Oracle Digital Assistant to run PICASO chatbot.
+You will set up PeopleSoft for Oracle Digital Assistant integration in this lab to operate the PICASO chatbot.

 Estimated Time: 1 hour